AnAkkk/TFTrue/README.md

 - Tournament whitelists working without tournament mode (for pub servers)
 - Changing mp_tournament_whitelist will automatically reload the whitelist without requiring mp_tournament_restart
 - Console messages when allowing/removing whitelist items are removed to prevent spam
-- You can enable sv_pure even if the server wasn't started with -sv_pure or +sv_pure
 - You can write in the chat more than once when the game is paused
 - Removes the block on plugin_load that prevents you from using it after a map has been loaded